MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 ### Windows Server

-For many applications and orchestration paradigms, you need to build and deploy your own custom VMs.
+For many applications and orchestration patterns, you need to build and deploy your own custom VMs.
 With the [transition of support](https://techcommunity.microsoft.com/blog/containers/updates-to-the-windows-container-runtime-support/2788799) for the Windows container runtime to Mirantis, the container runtime is no longer provided as part of a marketplace VM offering.
 The remainder of this guide shows you how to build a VM for Azure with the container runtime installed and ready to go.

 Azure continues to offer a complete and fully managed end-to-end experience through Azure Kubernetes Service (AKS) both in the cloud and on-premises.
 AKS and Azure Kubernetes Service on Azure Stack HCI are fully managed services with lower management overhead than custom deployments.
 Support for the container runtime is included within the AKS and Azure Kubernetes Service on Azure Stack HCI services under your Azure subscription.